coderefinery/manuals/workshop_playbook.md

 - Check this page and update if necessary for future workshops
   - Document necessary steps and form rigid workflow
-- Save detailed schedule in each lesson page and link to it from workshop page -As the schedule and workshop content is quite established at this point can we include as much actual content to the workshop page temlpate repo?
+- Save detailed schedule in each lesson page and link to it from workshop page
+  - As the schedule and workshop content is quite established at this point can we include as much actual content to the workshop page temlpate repo?
 Maybe fork/copy it so we still preserve the blank temlpate for WSaaS
 - Post-Workshop survey
   - Create draft
   - Create in Indico